Linlithgow Honours Scotland's "King of Folk"

 Keep Matt McGinn Singing!

-Almost exactly 40 years after his tragic death in 1977, Folk music fans paid tribute to the memory of the late great Matt McGinn at an evening of songs and music in the Linlithgow Academy Theatre on Saturday March 4th 2017.
+Forty two years after his tragic death in 1977, Folk music fans paid tribute to the memory of the late great Matt McGinn at an evening of songs and music in the Linlithgow Academy Theatre on Saturday 2nd March 2019.

 The Glasgow singer, songwriter, poet and raconteur was Scotland’s undisputed “King of Folk” in the 1960s and 70s.
 The rare talents of Matt McGinn made him a household name in Scotland and in Folk circles throughout the world.
 In 1962 he sang in a concert in New York's Carnegie Hall with Pete Seeger and a young Bob Dylan.